Maintaining a Healthy Weight

 Where can I get help?

-Where possible, adults with NMD should attend an adult clinic specialising in DMD which has access to a specialist dietitian or speech and language therapist to allow tailored advice and multidisciplinary management.
+Where possible, adults with muscle-weakening conditions should attend an adult clinic which has access to a specialist dietitian or speech and language therapist to allow tailored advice and multidisciplinary management.
 If this is not possible, a referral to local dietetic and speech and language therapy services should be made.

 Some clinics use a weighing scale which weighs the individual in their wheelchair and subtracts the weight of the wheelchair from this.
 Care must be taken to ensure consistency by removing any additional equipment, bags etc. on the wheelchair each time.